All Episodes

 Stop domestic violence now.

-And as I say, it's it's always been kind of funny to me because I'm not engaging in it.
+And as I say, it's always been kind of funny to me because I'm not engaging in it.

 The guys telling me to stop it are the ones or in the group where it's happening.